An Introduction to Health Research

 Research is an important aspect of medical training.
 Completing a piece of research gives you a thorough understanding of evidence-based clinical practice, research methodology and critical thinking.
 It also demonstrates your ability to finish tasks and balance the conflicting pressures of clinical, academic and personal demands.

-This one-hour online course, which can be completed any time, provides expert advice on designing a research project.
-You will be guided through important concepts to be aware of and common pitfalls to consider.
+This three-hour online course shows you how to design a research project.
+You will be guided through important concepts and common pitfalls in health research.

 Learning Outcomes